Phisto/AudioFileTagger/README.md

 ```

 ## TagLib

-The AudioFileTagger framework is using [TagLib](https://taglib.org/) to tag the encoded MP3 files with ID3v2 tags.
+The AudioFileTagger framework is using [TagLib](https://taglib.org/) to tag MP3 files with ID3v2 tags.
 TagLib is a library for reading and editing the meta-data of several popular audio formats.
 TagLib is distributed under the [GNU Lesser General Public License (LGPL)](https://www.gnu.org/licenses/) and [Mozilla Public License (MPL)](https://www.mozilla.org/en-US/MPL/).